murrahjm/jekyll-now/_posts/2018-4-9-Powershell-Summit.md

 ---
 layout: post
-title: Powershell Summit
+title: PowerShell Summit
-featured-img: Powershell
+featured-img: PowerShell
 categories: [PowerShell]
 ---

-I could write a book about Powershell Summit, and that's just from the first day.
+I could write a book about PowerShell Summit, and that's just from the first day.
 Both the breadth and depth of innovation in this space is staggering.
-But I don't want to talk about Powershell.
-Because it isn't really about Powershell.
-Powershell is an amazing tool that can enable any number of things, and accelerate everything else.
-But it isn't really about Powershell.
+But I don't want to talk about PowerShell.
+Because it isn't really about PowerShell.
+PowerShell is an amazing tool that can enable any number of things, and accelerate everything else.
+But it isn't really about PowerShell.

 # It's about the People